Everything You Need to Know About Super Bowl 2026

 The halftime show is more than just a performance; it is a cultural phenomenon that brings the world together through music and entertainment.

 The halftime show has come a long way.
 Before the early ’90s, it featured university marching bands and performance ensembles.
 Then, it evolved to include major hit musicians, starting with New Kids on the Block in 1991.
 In 1993, Michael Jackson headlined to boost viewer interest.
 Recent years have seen iconic artists take the stage, such as a star-studded lineup of Eminem, Dr. Dre, Snoop Dogg, Kendrick Lamar, and Mary J. Blige in 2022, and Rihanna in 2023.
-Usher is set to continue this tradition with his highly anticipated performance in Las Vegas on Feb.
-11.
+Usher continued the tradition with his highly anticipated performance in Las Vegas in 2024, while Kendrick Lamar returned as the halftime headliner in 2025.

 The Super Bowl halftime show has featured legendary artists, bands, and performers throughout the years.
 Here’s a look back at some memorable acts: